NeTEx

 CompositeFrame

-A CompositeFrame combines several thematically related data frames (frames) into a single file, e.g. FrameDefaults, ResourceFrame, SiteFrame, ServiceFrame, ServiceCalendarFrame, TimetableFrame.
-Useful for the structured provision of complex data sets where different aspects of public transport are needed together.
+A CompositeFrame combines several thematically related data frames, such as FrameDefaults, ResourceFrame, SiteFrame, ServiceFrame, ServiceCalendarFrame, TimetableFrame, into a single file.
+Useful for the structured delivery of complex data sets where different aspects of public transport are required together.

 ResponsibilityRoleAssignment

-Links an organisation (SBB, DB, BLS, etc.) with a specific role in relation to another element (e.g. a line, a timetable, a service).
+Links an organisation (SBB, DB, BLS, etc.) to a certain role in relation to another element (e.g. a line, a timetable, a service).

 TypeOfProductCategory